panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 `await Promise.all(salariesPromises)` then pauses the function execution until all the async operations processed in parallel finish.
 Finally, only after 2 seconds, `newSalaries` variable contains the increased salaries.

-You've managed to increase the salaries of employees faster, even if the boss has put a requirement to defer the salaries increase.
+You've managed to increase the salaries of all employees in just 2 seconds, even if each operation is slow and requires 2 seconds.
+You've tricked the boss again!

 ## 6. Conclusion